Fried, Harris lead Braves over deGrom, Mets to win series

 Lindor singled to begin the ninth and was trying to steal as Pete Alonso hit a blooper to right-center field.
 Lindor had already slid head-first into second when he saw the ball and, thinking it would be caught, retreated in a hurry back to first.

-But the ball dropped among three fielders and Lindor, most of the way back, could only watch as right fielder Ronald Acuña Jr. picked it up and tossed to second for an easy forceout.
+But the ball dropped among three fielders and Lindor, most of the way to back, could only watch as right fielder Ronald Acuna Jr. picked it up and tossed to second for an easy forceout.

 Jansen struck out Daniel Vogelbach, and pinch-runner Deven Marrero stole second with Jeff McNeil batting.
 McNeil grounded out to Jansen to end it.